 That control also meant farmers could select for faster-growing, bigger, more docile fish, and over time the salmon inside the pens began to genetically diverge from the wild ones swimming by.
 Studies have described a “parallel evolution” in which wild and farmed salmon in Canada and Norway have become significantly different genetically over just five to seven generations of selective breeding.
 That artificial selection, through technological advances, is happening faster than the domestication of chickens, pigs, or cows.

 Marianne E. Lien is an anthropologist at the University of Oslo.
-Earlier this year she published a book, Becoming Salmon: Aquaculture and the Domestication of a Fish, on the history and transformation of salmon aquaculture.
+In 2015, she published a book, Becoming Salmon: Aquaculture and the Domestication of a Fish, on the history and transformation of salmon aquaculture.
 As salmon are bred toward an increasingly homogenous, market-ready ideal, she says, their origins—adaptations to natal rivers and specific migration routes—are gradually being erased.

 That matters because net pens can tear and mooring lines can break.
 A storm in central Norway in August 2005, for instance, broke lines and set free nearly a half million farmed salmon.
 In the North Atlantic, those escapees can interbreed with the remaining wild fish, pushing Atlantic salmon as a whole down a new evolutionary path on a much faster time scale than ever before.